bowierliu/bitcoin_sentiment_analysis/README.md

-Perform sentiment analysis, logistic regression, and emotion detection on tweets in regards to Bitcoin
+Performed sentiment analysis, logistic regression, and emotion detection on tweets in regards to Bitcoin